Skip to content

 - The [Datadog Agent][1] is installed and configured for your application's operating system or container, cloud, or virtual environment.

-- [Configure the Agent with Remote Configuration][2] to be able to block attackers from the Datadog UI.
+- [Configure the Agent with Remote Configuration][2] to block attackers using the Datadog UI.

 ## Enabling threat detection